nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Sep 05 2022)
+### Joke of the day (Tue Sep 06 2022)
 <!-- joke -->
->According to the Encyclopedia Brittanica, the Native American 'Trail of Tears' has been redefined as anywhere that Chuck Norris walks.
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Mon, 05 Sep 2022 01:05:29 GMT*
+*Last update: Tue, 06 Sep 2022 00:58:55 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)